-Thailand is not only a great country for epic backpacking trips, but also popular for working or just staying longer.
+Thailand is not only a great country for epic holidays, but also popular for working or just staying longer.

-However, one thing that I found to be a hassle though is getting a long-term visa.
-If you fly in you get a 30 day tourist visa on arrival and if you cross the border overland (i.e. from Malaysia or Cambodia) it will only be 15 days – for many nationalities including mine: German.
-The VOA is free so we can’t complain too much, however if you really plan on staying in Thailand for more than one month, you need to go out of the country and apply for a new visa unless you are just out for another 15 day “overland” VOA.
+However, one thing that I found to be a hassle is getting a long-term visa.
+If you enter the country without a visa you may get a 30 day visa exemption stamp (depending on your nationality).
+This is free so we can’t complain too much, however if you really plan on staying in Thailand for more than one month, you can go out of the country and apply for a 60 day tourist visa.

 Bus Trip from Bangkok to Vientiane

 During my stay in Bangkok I went on a visa trip to Vientiane in Laos by bus – all organized by myself.
 It’s not difficult, but you might find this post useful as I will tell you the cheapest way to do this tourist / business visa trip.